iPad Pro 12.9-inch (2021)

 The same is true of iPads if you already own an iPhone.
 If an app exists on iPhone, it almost certainly exists as an iPad app.
 The difference is that far more apps are optimised especially for tablets, so while the app will exist, it may have been enhanced to be easier to use on a bigger screen.

-Below, we’ve listed the most popular catch-up and streaming services in the UK, and their availability on various tablet operating systems.
-Availability correct as of 27 April 2020.
+Below, we’ve listed the most popular catch-up and streaming services in the UK, and their availability on various tablet operating systems via a web browser.

 How good a battery you need depends entirely on how you’ll be using your tablet.
 Tablets that manage more than 10 hours of video playback and web browsing score well in our tests.
 But if you only use your tablet in short bursts, such as watching some iPlayer before bed or reading an eBook, a long battery life isn’t essential, unless you absolutely hate charging your tablet more than once a week.

 On the other hand, if you’re buying a tablet/laptop hybrid, you’ll probably want all-day battery life to make the most of your thin and light work machine.

 It’s best to ignore the manufacturer’s battery life claims.
 We run our tests multiple times to get an accurate reading of what you can expect from each tablet’s battery.

 As with any tech product, if you shop around and wait for a good time to buy a tablet, you can save some serious cash.
 Here are some easy ways to get a good deal on each of the major tablet operating systems.